gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 ## Speed meets hostile input

 Open-web parsing accepts adversarial input.
 A crafted document can wrap buffer arithmetic, force a quadratic scan, or exhaust the C stack.
-The 1.0 release addresses those failure modes across complexity limits, memory checks, sanitization, and generated data.
+The 1.0 release addresses those failure modes through complexity limits and memory checks, with sanitization and pinned generated data.

-Performance code enlarges this attack surface because it manages capacities and indexes by hand.
-It also sets traversal limits.
+Performance code enlarges this attack surface because it manages capacities and indexes by hand and sets traversal limits.
 The same skipped check that saves work on ordinary input can become an unbounded path on crafted input.
-Each optimization therefore needs a cost bound and a memory-safety argument alongside its benchmark.
+Each optimization needs a cost bound and a memory-safety argument alongside its benchmark.

 ### A short input can consume quadratic work